-Built among the eponymous pot-shaped mountain range on Korea's southeastern coast, Busan is a continually expanding city that takes full advantage of its natural setting while providing all the amenities of modern urban living.
+On Korea’s southeastern coast, Busan takes full advantage of its mountain-fringed setting while providing all the amenities of modern urban living to its more than 3.3 million residents.

 Shopping in Busan

-Busan's most complete shopping experience can be found in Nampo-dong, which is just a few subway stops away from Busan's KTX bullet-train station and international ferry port.
-The streets are filled with stores featuring the trendiest brands from Korea and abroad.
+Busan’s most complete shopping experience can be found in Nampo-dong, which is just a few subway stops away from Busan’s KTX bullet train station and international ferry port.
+The streets are filled with shops featuring the trendiest brands from Korea and abroad.
 Shoppers looking for bargain products can spend hours in the Nampo Underground Mall, which features more traditional mom-and-pop stores.

-Another of Busan's popular shopping areas is Centum City, an urban development area that has become a hub of Busan's commerce and tourism.
-The centrepiece of Centum City is Shinsegae Department Store which holds the Guinness World Record for the world's largest shopping mall.
-In addition to its fashion shopping complex, grocery store and food courts, Shinsegae also contains a luxury spa, an ice skating rink and other cultural centres hosting activities for both adults and kids.
+Shopping in Busan extends to Centum City, an urban development area that has become a hub of the city’s commerce and tourism.
+The centrepiece of Centum City is Shinsegae Department Store, which holds the Guinness World Record for the world’s largest department store.
+In addition to its fashion shopping complex, grocery shop and food courts, Shinsegae also has a luxury spa, an ice skating rink and other cultural centres that host activities for both adults and kids.

 Nightlife and entertainment in Busan

-Day or night, Haeundae Beach is an attractive spot for both Koreans and expats.
-During the day, visitors can rent a parasol to relax on this popular beach, or they can check out the array of sea life at the Busan Aquarium and its efforts towards rehabilitation and conservation of the underwater world.
-At night, one can hop between Haeundae's many clubs, bars, and restaurants catering to both Korean and Western tastes.
-Haeundae also has one of Busan's three casinos that caters to foreign guests.
+The nightlife and entertainment available in Busan clubs centre around Haeundae Beach, an attractive spot for both Koreans and expats, day or night.
+During the day, visitors can rent a parasol to relax on this popular beach or explore the array of sea life at SEA LIFE Busan Aquarium and its efforts towards rehabilitation and conservation of the underwater world.
+At night, one can hop between Haeundae’s many clubs, bars, and restaurants catering to both Korean and Western tastes.
+Haeundae is also home to Paradise Casino, one of Busan’s foreigner-only casinos.

-Offering a similar atmosphere, with smaller crowds and lower prices, is Gwangalli Beach.
-While this beach isn't as popular for swimming during the day as Busan's other beaches, it offers a view of Busan's Diamond Bridge, made famous in the film Black Panther.
-Whether it's a restaurant, bar, or coffee shop, there are many places from which to see the iconic view of the lit-up bridge against the night horizon.
+Offering a similar atmosphere with smaller crowds and lower prices is Gwangalli Beach.
+While this beach isn’t as popular for swimming during the day as Busan’s other beaches, it offers a view of Gwangan Bridge (also known as Diamond Bridge), which you may recognise from the 2018 film Black Panther.
+Whether it’s a restaurant, bar, or coffee shop, there are many places from which to see the iconic view of the lit-up bridge against the night horizon.
 Gwangalli is also the location of the Busan Fireworks Festival.
 A million people fill the beach each year to see the hour-long fireworks show that incorporates the notable bridge.

-At the heart of the city is Seomyeon, Busan's downtown area.
-At the junction of Subway Lines 1 and 2, Seomyeon mixes a variety of traditional bars and restaurants with modern stores and clubs.
-One can wander the many side streets finding whatever suits their tastes, whether it be a dance club or street-side food carts.
+At the heart of the city is Seomyeon, Busan’s downtown area.
+At the junction of Subway Lines 1 and 2, Seomyeon mixes a variety of traditional bars and restaurants with modern shops and clubs.
+One can wander the many side streets, finding whatever suits their tastes, whether it be a dance club or street-side food carts.

 Outdoor activities and sports in Busan

-With five major beaches, Busan residents have access to many water sports.
+Busan’s beaches give residents access to many water sports.
 People can often be seen surfing, kayaking and jet-skiing at Haeundae and Gwangalli Beaches.
 Expats without a surfboard or kayak can also find rentals at these beaches.

 For those who enjoy being a spectator, attending a Lotte Giants baseball game and being among Busan’s famously energetic fans is a memorable experience.
 There are also opportunities to see professional football and basketball, among other sports.